-- Understand data as the foundation of quantitative analysis and reasoning. - Acquire additional methods for modeling and analyzing data and making inference. - Understand the statistical foundations of data science and machine learning methods. - Replace black boxes with explainable data science models and algorithms.

-- Learn to implement the above principles, methods, and techniques using Python, R, and their data science and machine learning libraries to a wide range of applications. - Learn how to interpret the results of statistical analyses. - Learn how to detect and avoid false narratives disguised as quantitative evidence or resulted from sloppy or incorrect analysis. - Learn how to plan, execute, and deliver successful data science projects using scientifically sound methods.
+- Understand data as the foundation of quantitative analysis and reasoning. - Acquire additional methods for modeling and analyzing data and making inference. - Understand the statistical foundations of data science and machine learning methods. - Replace black boxes with explainable and justifiable predictive models. - Learn to implement the above principles, methods, and techniques using Python, and its data science and machine learning libraries to a wide range of applications. - Learn how to interpret the results of statistical analyses. - Learn how to detect and avoid false narratives disguised as quantitative evidence or resulted from sloppy or incorrect analysis. - Learn how to plan, execute, and deliver successful data science projects using scientifically sound methods.